Beagle Temperament, Energy Level, and Lifestyle Fit

 Final Thoughts

 Beagles are joyful, curious, and affectionate dogs with a strong sense of adventure.
-Their friendly temperament and playful energy make them wonderful companions—but they need structure, stimulation, and patience to thrive.
+Their friendly temperament makes them wonderful companions—but their scent-driven nature and energy level require consistent structure and engagement.